Policy and Procedure Name:

 Rule policy and procedure.

-iii) If the IW
+iii) If the IW or

-hearing status so no benefits are paid.
+so no benefits are paid.

-iv) If an
+iv) If an appeal is

-status must be updated to hearing.
+updated to hearing.

 o.
 A